 Before you get started, though, note that all slow cookers are not created equal.
-They can include a variety of surfaces (plastic, glass, aluminum, stainless steel) that require different treatment.
+They can include a variety of materials (plastic, glass, aluminum, stainless steel) that require different treatment.
 Take a look at your instruction manual to ensure warranties stay intact before getting carried away removing parts and diving in with harsh cleaners.

 How To Clean a Slow Cooker

-What You Need
+What You'll Need

-Microfiber or cotton cloth
+- Microfiber or cotton cloth

-Small scrub brush or toothpick
+- Small scrub brush or toothpick

-- Unplug the appliance before cleaning.
-This is also a good time to check your cord for any damage or needed repairs.
+- Unplug the appliance before cleaning: This is also a good time to check your cord for any damage or needed repairs.

-- Wipe down the exterior with a damp cloth.
-Start with the mildest form of cleaning possible, before moving to tougher cleaning methods.
+- Wipe down the exterior with a damp cloth: Start with the mildest form of cleaning possible, before moving to tougher cleaning methods.
 For most small appliances, warm water (or warm water and mild dish soap) is sufficient.
 Harsher cleaners may damage the finish or cause damage to working parts.

-- Clean the bottom.
-Spills and splashes make their way underneath appliances, too.
+- Clean the bottom: Spills and splashes make their way underneath appliances, too.
 Wipe underneath the appliance and use a toothpick or small brush to remove any crumbs that may be lodged in open areas.

-- Clean the stoneware insert.
-For regular use, washing in the dishwasher or soaking with a mild detergent works well.
+- Clean the stoneware insert: For regular use, washing in the dishwasher or soaking with a mild detergent works well.

-- Cook off tough food.
-Fill the stoneware with water and "cook" on low for several hours.
+- Cook off tough food: Fill the stoneware with water and "cook" on low for several hours.
 Stubborn, cooked-on food should come off much easier after this treatment.
 Then give it a whirl in the dishwasher.

-- Add baking soda.
-Scrubbing with a bit of baking soda and water has a scouring effect without being abrasive.
+- Add baking soda: Scrubbing with a bit of baking soda and water has a scouring effect without being too abrasive.
 If cooked-on food remains, fill the insert with water up to the top, add a few tablespoons of baking soda and a few drops of dish soap, and then turn the setting to low.
 Remove water and wash as usual.

-- Eliminate residue.
-Models with dark stoneware can show mineral deposits from repeated use and cleaning.
+- Eliminate residue: Models with dark stoneware can show mineral deposits from repeated use and cleaning.
 A good deep clean is necessary sometimes.
 Fill the insert with water, add 1 cup white vinegar, and then let it soak for a few hours or overnight.

-- Clean the slow-cooker interior.
-Beneath the removable stoneware of a slow cooker, the heating element is usually housed inside an aluminum casing.
+- Clean the slow-cooker interior: Beneath the removable stoneware of a slow cooker, the heating element is usually housed inside an aluminum casing.
 Food can spill over into this area, so the interior casing may need stain removal as well.
 This portion should never be submerged in water and should always be cool before cleaning.
 Because it contains the electrical portion of the appliance, most brands recommend using a damp cloth to wipe the interior.

 - If stoneware is scratched from scrubbing or discolored or stained permanently, grab a bottle of Bar Keeper's friend.
 Just a few dollars spent gets an easy fix.
 Slow-cooker enthusiasts have had this on their list of best products for years.
 Create a paste with Bar Keeper's to remove scratches and permanent stains, and the insert will look brand new.